 Derivatives provide three important economic functions: (1) risk management, (2) price discovery, and (3) transactional efficiency.
 The primary purpose of risk management is to protect existing profits, not to create new profits.

 Derivatives can be used in risk management to hedge a position, protecting against the risk of an adverse move in an asset.
 Hedging is the act of taking an offsetting position in a related security, which helps to mitigate against opposite price movements.

 Derivatives are constantly used in everyday life to help measure how much something is changing.
-They are used by the Govt. in population census, various types of sciences and even in econometrics as we’ve seen above.
-Knowing how to use derivatives, when to use them and its application in our lives can be a crucial part of any profession, so learning it well can be said to be highly beneficial.
+They are used by the Govt. in the population census, various types of sciences, and even in econometrics as we’ve seen above.
+Knowing how to use derivatives, when to use them and their application in our lives can be a crucial part of any profession, so learning it well can be said to be highly beneficial.

 Advt: Worried about The UK GCSE Maths Exam?
 Check out this legendary video course which can help you pass this exam as a cakewalk.